noviz-org/website/README.md

 Make sure you are on the development branch in the dist directory.

-You can do this by going into the *dist/* directory and running:
+You can do this by going into the *dist/noviz/* or *dist/sr-website/* directory and running:

 ```.sh
 git checkout development